N Nathan Avery Dev

 3. Handling the negative ones is what the next prospect actually reads

-Here's the counter-intuitive finding from ServiceTitan's analysis of 50,000+ shops: businesses with a few 1-star reviews that have thoughtful public replies often outperform businesses with no 1-star reviews.
+Here's the counter-intuitive part: businesses with a few 1-star reviews that have thoughtful public replies often outperform businesses with no 1-star reviews at all.
 The reason is that prospects read the responses, not just the ratings.
 A calm, factual, public reply to a negative review is one of the highest-trust signals on the internet right now.

 What an effective negative-review response looks like: